isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Floorball.md

 <p>First runner ups U14 Northbrooks Invitational Competition 2024</p>
 </li>
 </ul>
-<p>Join us on our floorball journey at Xinmin, where creativity, teamwork,
+<p>At Xinmin Floorball, excellence is not just about medals.
+It is about
-and excellence meet.
-Together, we explore, challenge ourselves, and continually strive for greatness!</p>
+character, brotherhood, and the courage to keep improving.
+Together, we train hard, challenge ourselves, and support one another, always striving to grow as athletes and as people.</p>
 <h4><strong>Teachers-in-charge</strong></h4>
 <ul data-tight="true" class="tight">
 <li>